 A platform provides your team and technicians with an opportunity to store and share all parts and product data in one up-to-date location.
 They can access parts catalogs, videos, descriptions, and even 3D renderings of part repairs on the go; automate the parts ordering process to prevent stock from getting low; and manage intricate bills of materials (BOM) that reflect the growing complexity of parts and products.
 Technicians can even use analytics to identify patterns in previous fixes that required repairs beyond the initial scope, allowing them to stock their truck with tools and parts they might need before heading to the job site.

 An integrated service parts management platform prevents technicians from showing up unprepared for the job they’re tasked to do by ensuring they have crucial insights and information they need to be productive.
-To further ensure technicians are able to increase first-time fix rates and enhance customer uptime, attend our presentation during the Field Service Virtual Event by clicking here.
+To further ensure technicians are able to increase first-time fix rates and enhance customer uptime, watch our on-demand presentation from the Field Service Virtual Event by clicking here.